 information and will only use or disclose that information as set forth in our notice of

 privacy practices.
 You may opt-out of email communications at any time by clicking on

 You'll soon start receiving the latest Mayo Clinic health information you requested in your inbox.

 Please, try again in a couple of minutes

 See more Expert Answers

 - Seizures.
-National Multiple Sclerosis Society. http://www.nationalmssociety.org/about-multiple-sclerosis/what-we-know-about-ms/symptoms/seizures/index.aspx.
-Accessed April 20, 2012.
+National Multiple Sclerosis Society. https://www.nationalmssociety.org/Symptoms-Diagnosis/MS-Symptoms/Seizures.
+Accessed May 10, 2018.